Continued fractions of cubic Laurent series: Continued fractions of cubic irrationals with very large partial quotients

 \section{Continued fractions of cubic irrationals with very large partial quotients}

 Here we present the list of cubic numbers $\xi\in\RR$ whose continued fractions have at least one partial quotient $a_n$ such that

-If two or more equivalent numbers satisfy~\eqref{app2_eq}, we present only one of them with the largest value of $C:= \frac{a_n}{H(\xi)^\tau n^2}$.
+If two or more equivalent numbers satisfy~\eqref{app2_eq}, we present only one of them with the largest value of $C:= \frac{a_n}{H(\xi)^{\tau_1} n^2}$.
 Here, we say that $\xi$ and $\zeta$ are equivalent if their continued fractions eventually coincide.

 This list is produced by a computer search of roots of cubic polynomials with small height.
-To simplify the algorithm of the search, we only go through polynomials that take opposite signs at 0 and 1 and only consider their largest real root in the interval $(0,1)$.
+To simplify the algorithm, we only go through polynomials that take opposite signs at 0 and 1 and only consider their largest real root in the interval $(0,1)$.
+The code was implemented in C++ computer language with NTL library for long arithmetic operations.
+It can be provided by request.